GrandpaScout/Figura-VSCode-Documentation/README.md

 [sumneko's Language Server](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) to read over the documentation and convert it to a format usable by VSCode's suggest feature.

-While any Language Server that can read EmmyLua Annotations is supported, the `settings.json` will only work with sumneko's server.
+The specific flavor of EmmyLua annotations used in this documentation is only supported by Sumneko's server.

 ## The Manual
 This documentation also contains a manual that allows you to learn about this documentation while